By Bonnie L. Grant

 Composting leaves makes a dark, rich, earthy organic matter that can be used like soil.
 It adds nutrients to garden soil and the larger particle size helps enhance the tilth and loosen compacted earth.
 Compost retains moisture and repels weeds when used as a top dressing or mulch.

 How to Compost Leaves

 Smaller pieces break down faster in a compost situation.
 Use the mower to break up the leaves.
 You also need a balance of carbon, which is the leaf litter, and nitrogen.
-Nitrogen can be thought of as green, moist items such as grass.
-Fast composting of leaves starts with a layer 6 to 8 inches thick of leaves with 1 inch of soil and 1 inch of manure or other green nitrogen source.
+Nitrogen can be thought of as green, moist items such as grass clippings.
+Fast composting of leaves starts with a layer 6 to 8 inches thick of leaves with one inch of soil and an inch of manure or other green nitrogen source.
 You can also add 1 cup of nitrogen fertilizer.
 Mix the layers every two weeks and keep the pile moderately moist.

 Problems Composting Leaves

 Diseased leaves may be composted but it takes such high temperatures to kill the pathogens that it is not sensible to try in the winter compost pile.
 The pathogens will likely end up infesting your compost and, if you spread it in the garden, it will infect the plants.
 You can send the material to your county yard waste program where they have the ability to keep temperatures warm or simply dispose of the leaves.

 Adding leaves to your compost pile will be adding browns, or carbon, to the pile.
 In order to maintain proper balance in your compost pile, you will want to balance out the browns with green materials, such as grass clippings or food scraps.
 Turning and watering your pile regularly will assist in the composting process.
 Composting leaves that are only heating up in the center should be turned out and mixed with fresh organic materials.